Deducing the Density Hales-Jewett Theorem from an infinitary removal lemma: The structure of sated laws

 It follows that if we define the probability measure $\l$ on $(X\times X^{[k]\setminus e})^{[k]^\o}$ to be the joint law under $\mu$ of

 then all of its coordinate projections onto individual copies of $X$ are still just $\mu^\circ$, the projection

 has $\pi_\#\l = \mu$ and the projections

 are $\l$-almost surely $(e\cup\{j\})$-insensitive.
-Therefore through the first coordinate projection $\pi$ the law $\l$ defines an extension of $\mu$, and the above inequality gives a non-zero inner product for $f$ with some product of $(e\cup\{j\})$-insensitive functions under $\l$ over $j\in [k]\setminus e$ that we can express as
+Therefore through the first coordinate projection $\pi$ the law $\l$ defines an extension of $\mu$, and the above inequality gives a non-zero inner product under $\l$ for $f$ with some product over $j\in [k]\setminus e$ of $(e\cup\{j\})$-insensitive functions, which we can express as

 Now $\l$ may not be stationary, but at least its marginals onto all individual copies of $X$ in $(X\times X^{[k]\setminus e})^{[k]^\o}$ are equal to $\mu^\circ$.
 It follows that we can re-run the appeal to the Carlson-Simpson Theorem in Lemma~\ref{lem:sssuffice} to obtain a subspace $\psi:[k]^\o\into [k]^\o$ and an infinite word $w \in [k]^\bbN$ such that the pulled-back measures